Enhancing Democracy with New Democratic Forms

 The extraordinary Occupy movement is largely gone, but its spirit has not been extinguished.
-It will likely rise again because our political and economic systems are unjust and dysfunctional.
-Possibly another financial crisis will trigger it.
-And when it does arise again, we must ensure it does so in a more beneficial, powerful, and enduring way.
-This renewed spirit will base actions on lessons from the Occupy movement and several other innovative expressions of democracy internationally and be part of the essence of the New Enlightenment era.
+As social injustices grow more severe, an Occupy-like movement will rise again.
+And when it does we must ensure it does so in a more beneficial, powerful, and enduring way.
+This renewed spirit will base actions on lessons from the original Occupy movement and several other innovative expressions of democracy internationally, and be part of the essence of a New Enlightenment era.

 Occupy brought to widespread public awareness the vast economic and political power disparities between the “1%” and the “99%.”
 Now tens of millions of Americans see this issue as the most important of our time.
 Occupy also brought to widespread public awareness the great importance of public spaces for people to express discontent with public policy and to discuss public issues.
 Integral to some of these discussions was a decision-making process, also of potentially great importance.
-If the process or a modified version of it—a form of “consensus” decision-making among average citizens—can be a routine part of our policymaking process, the resulting public policies are likely to be far better aligned with the public interest than those resulting from current systems.
-This New Enlightenment era policy details how we can accomplish “deliberative democracy.”
+If the process (or possibly a modified version of it) that was used—a form of “consensus” decision-making among average citizens—can be a routine part of our policymaking process, the result would be policy better aligned with the public interest than exists now.
+This New Enlightenment policy details how we can accomplish this.